LucasDondo/Hackintosh-Lenovo-IdeaPad-330-15IKB-81DE/README.md

 ## <a id="guide2">Guide: Update OpenCore</a>

-> What I suggest is to at least read [OpenCore's official guide on updating OpenCore](https://dortania.github.io/OpenCore-Post-Install/universal/update.html).
+> Please do read [OpenCore's official guide on updating OpenCore](https://dortania.github.io/OpenCore-Post-Install/universal/update.html) as a first step.
+Please.

 1. Download this repository's latest release (or do it manually with the official guide linked above).
-  - Make your necessary changes, if needed.
+2. Make your necessary changes, if needed.
-2. Copy the EFI folder downloaded to your [bootable USB drive](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)'s EFI.
+3. Copy the EFI folder downloaded to your [bootable USB drive](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)'s EFI.
-3. Reboot into your USB drive and test that everything works fine enough.
+4. Reboot into your USB drive and test that everything works fine enough.
-4. Repeat the [previous guide](#guide1) from step number 4 (even if you are not multibooting.
+5. Repeat the [previous guide](#guide1) from step number 4 (even if you are not multibooting.
 In that case you will just skip step number 7).